Skip to main content

 Other animal studies and reviews mention that BPC-157 “has no reported toxicity” or that it was “without a lethal dose” in toxicology studies.
 Even the authors of a small human study on BPC-157 for interstitial cystitis note that “no one dropped out of the study, and no adverse events were reported.”

 BPC-157 peptide therapy may be suitable for adults seeking relief from musculoskeletal pain or injuries, joint concerns, digestive issues, chronic inflammation, or central nervous system (CNS) disorders.
 It could also potentially be used for neuroprotection, nerve regeneration, repairing organ damage from substance overdoses, healing lesions, and more.
+However, it’s again important to reiterate that nearly all of the above potential benefits of BPC-157 have not been demonstrated in human studies or trials.

 Who should avoid BPC-157?

-• Professional athletes: BPC-157 has been banned by The World Anti-Doping Agency (WADA) since 2022.
+• Professional athletes: BPC-157 has been banned by the World Anti-Doping Agency (WADA) since 2022.

 The BPC-157 patient experience